 Many of our students have struggled through adversity to achieve intellectual mastery.
 While talent itself is a resource, it needs expression and guidance.
 To this end, the Honors Program takes seriously its mission of both recruiting and cultivating honors students, nurturing and encouraging those who might never have considered themselves capable of success in an enhanced learning environment or prominent university.

 HONORS CONTRACT PROPOSAL OVERVIEW

 Student Name: Student E-mail:

-Professor Name:
+Professor Name: Prof. E-mail:

 Course Number and Title: Section Number:

-n IN PERSON or ONLINE by Noon on Thursday, September ou must also submit evidence of your professor's approval via mail from them.
+• • gram IN PERSON or ONLINE by Noon on Monday, September 23,

-rovide the background information needed to evaluate your text and clarifying definitions, concepts and technical terms.

-2. Learning Goal, Driving Question